iamseki/postgresql/work_mem/dev-to.md

         }
     ```

-A API foi implementada em golang e simplesmente expõem dois endpoints que executa a query com diferentes configurações de work_mem:
+The API was implemented in Go and exposes two endpoints that execute the query with different work_mem configurations:

 - `main.go`